lenz99/incubate/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Provided a paragraph at the Description-field in DESCRIPTION

-* More clearly identified the copyright holders in the LICENSE files.
+* Use LGPL licence (as this appears a better match, also after consulting colleagues).
+Dropped unnecessary separate licence file.
+* No reference to vague statement 'incubate package authors'.
+I am the only author of this package.

-* Documented missing return values of exported functions
+* Documented all return values of exported functions

-* Version bump for this resubmission
+* Version bump for this resubmission to v1.1.6 (previous CRAN re-submission v1.1.5 got archived)

 ## R CMD check results